mcpcpc/mcpcpc.github.io/_posts/2020-12-23-xwm-versus-everything-else.md

 ---
 layout: post
-title: xwm Versus The World
+title: xwm Versus Everything Else
 description: A comparison of xwm to mainstream window manager solutions.
 ---

-A question that I am frequently asked is "How does xwm compare to X".
+A question that I am frequently asked is, *how does xwm compare to X*?
 The reality is that there is no straightforward answer.
 In most cases, comparing xwm to any window manger is like comparing *apples to oranges*.
 You might be asking yourself, why is that so?
 Let's begin by looking at a high-level feature